 What is Early Decision I?

-Early Decision I on the other hand is an application option practiced by most colleges to admit qualified students before admitting students through regular decisions.
-It is a binding option wherein accepted students have to enroll in that college.
-This means that students will have to withdraw all other applications.
-However, students will still have the final decision, for instance, if the financial aid is inadequate, then they can decline the offer.
+Early Decision I is an application option offered by some colleges to admit qualified students before the Regular Decision round.
+It is a binding option: accepted students are expected to enroll, withdraw other applications, and stop submitting new applications.
+However, if the financial aid package is not affordable for the family, students should contact the college before deciding whether they can accept the offer.

 Pros of Early Decision I

-• Students can enjoy the rest of their senior year without worrying about college applications!
+• Students may be able to enjoy the rest of senior year with less stress about college applications.

 Cons of Early Decision I